-SUPPLEMENTARY TABLE OF DEVELOPMENT (URBAN RESIDENTIAL AREAS ELEMENT) FOR RESIDENTIAL SECTOR FIFTY-FIVE
+SUPPLEMENTARY TABLE OF DEVELOPMENT (URBAN RESIDENTIAL AREAS ELEMENT) FOR RESIDENTIAL SECTOR SIXTY-FOUR

-Purposes for which premises may be erected or used without the consent of Council (Permitted Development) COLUMN A Purposes for which premises may be erected or used without the consent of Council subject to conditions (Permitted Development subject to conditions) COLUMN B Purposes for which premises may be erected or used only with the consent of Council (Permissible Development) Purposes for which premises may not be erected or used (Prohibited Development) Associated unit in association with lot types 1-3 (table 6.1 of the DCP) Caretaker's residence Detached house Display home Domestic storage and recreation structures where <8% of the site area Family day care centre Local utilities Park Any one or more of the following purposes on land nominated for that purpose or purposes on an approved sector plan.
+Er(1) 1 OIL ILESIE 1 INTIAL SECTOR Purposes for which premises may be erected or used without the consent of Council (Permitted Development) Purposes for which premises may be erected or used without the consent of Council subject to conditions (Permitted Development subject to conditions) COLUMN B Purposes for which premises may be erected or used only with the consent of Council (Permissible Development) Purposes for which premises may not be erected or used (Prohibited Development) COLUMN A COLUMN C COLUMN D Associated unit in association with lot types 1-3 (table 6.1 of the DCP) Caretaker's residence Detached house Display home Domestic storage and recreation structures where <8% of the site area Family day care centre Local utilities Park Any one or more of the following purposes on land nominated for that purpose or purposes on an approved sector plan.
+Sales and information centre Any purpose in this column not nominated for land by the sector plan becomes for that land a permissible development.
 For land in a sector any purpose not listed in Column A, D or included in Column B but not nominated for that land in an approved sector plan Adult product shop Agriculture Air strip Amusement premises Animal husbandry Aquaculture Bulk garden supplies Camping grounds Car park Car wash Caravan park Casino Catering premises Cattery Cemetery Commercial services Communication services Communication station where part of any mast is higher than 10m above ground level, or is attached to a building and projects more than 3m from that building Community premises Concrete batching plant Contractor's depot Convention centre Correctional institution Crematorium Cultural facility Dairy Educational establishment Entertainment library Extractive industry Fuel depot Funeral parlour General industry Hardware centre Hazardous industry Heavy vehicle parking Heavy vehicle sales Helicopter landing site Hospital

-Purposes for which premises may be erected or used without the consent of Council (Permitted Development) Purposes for which premises may be erected or used without the consent of Council subject to conditions (Permitted Development subject to conditions) Purposes for which premises may be erected or used only with the consent of Council (Permissible Development) Purposes for which premises may not be erected or used (Prohibited Development) COLUMN A COLUMN B COLUMN C COLUMN D Host farm Hotel Indoor recreation Institution Junk yard Kennels Licensed club Lot feeding Mini-brewery Motel Motor sport or shooting Occasional market Office Outdoor recreation Outdoor sales Passenger terminal Piggery Place of worship Poultry farm Re-cycling depot Restaurant Retail nursery Retail showroom Rural industry Service industry Service station Shop >200m2 GFA Shopping centre Showground Simulated conflict Special use Stable Stock sales yard Technology industry Tourist facility Transport terminal Transportable home village Turf farming Vehicle hire depot Vehicle sales yard Veterinary clinic Veterinary hospital Warehouse
+Purposes for which premises may be erected or used without the consent of Council (Permitted Development) Purposes for which premises may be erected or used without the consent of Council subject to conditions (Permitted Development subject to conditions) Purposes for which premises may be erected or used only with the consent of Council (Permissible Development) Purposes for which premises may not be erected or used (Prohibited Development) COLUMN A COLUMN B COLUMN C COLUMN D Host farm Hotel Indoor recreation Institution Junk yard Kennels Licensed club Lot feeding Mini-brewery Motel Motor sport or shooting Occasional market Office Outdoor recreation Outdoor sales Passenger terminal Piggery Place of worship Poultry farm Re-cycling depot Restaurant Retail nursery Retail showroom Rural industry Service industry Service industry Service station Shop >200m2 GFA Shopping centre Showground Simulated conflict Special use Stable Stock sales yard Technology industry Tourist facility Transport terminal Transportable home village Turf farming Vehicle hire depot Vehicle sales yard Veterinary clinic Veterinary hospital Warehouse